Credit card comparison tool

 Pros

-• Your return on spending can be as high as 4%, when booking through Expedia for TD, which generally offers the same deals as the main Expedia site.
-Get 8 points per dollar spent on Expedia for TD, then redeem 200 points for $1 off your booking—no blackout dates or restrictions.
+- High rewards with Expedia for TD: Earn as much as 4%, when booking through Expedia for TD, which generally offers the same deals as the main Expedia site.
+Get 8 points per dollar spent on the site, then redeem 200 points for $1 off your booking—no blackout dates or restrictions.

-• Get a $100 annual travel credit when you spend more than $500 on Expedia for TD.
+- Annual travel credit: Get a $100 credit when you spend more than $500 on Expedia for TD.

-• Unlike some other travel programs, redemptions are straightforward—there are no complicated chart systems or blackout dates to be aware of.
+- Easy redemption: Unlike some other travel programs, redeeming is straightforward (no complicated chart systems or blackout dates to be aware of).

-• As a birthday bonus, receive 10% of the points you earned in the previous year (up to a maximum of 10,000 points.
+- Birthday bonus: Receive 10% of the points you earned in the previous year (up to a maximum of 10,000 points).

 Cons